-For much of our lives, our parents are the ones who have to bring up uncomfortable topics.
+For much of our lives, our parents have been the ones to bring up uncomfortable topics.
 (Just think back — and squirm — to their birds and bees talk.
 Awkward, right?)
 But once we become adults, sometimes it’s our turn to start sensitive conversations.
 One example is talking with parents about their retirement.
 Even financial professionals have experienced the challenges.

-For 56 percent of millennials, making sure their parents are taken care of as they age is a major focus of their lives.1 Yet parents and children alike can ease this worry through talking about the future.
+For a majority of adult children, making sure their parents are taken care of as they age is a major focus of their lives.
+Yet parents and children alike can ease this worry by talking about the future.
 These may not be easy conversations, but they can be invaluable for everyone.

 What’s the Big Picture?

 Sometimes when parents look at their retirement reality, they discover a gap between their finances and their needs.
 How much do your parents plan to live on in retirement?
 At what age will they start collecting Social Security, and how much of their living expenses will it cover?
 What other forms of income of income will they rely on?
-Is there a pension, 401(k) or IRA available?
+Is there a pension, 401(k), or IRA available?
 What are the potential tax implications on their retirement income?
-Who are your working with to make sure you’re are on a good track?
+With whom are you working to make sure you’re on a good track?

-Laura’s experience demonstrates the importance of knowing your parent’s medical coverage.
-Ask them if they will carry insurance beyond Medicare.
-Note that Medicare doesn’t cover long-term care, such as nursing home stays.
+It’s important to know your parents’ medical coverage.
+Ask them if they will carry supplementary insurance beyond Medicare.
+Do they know that Medicare doesn’t cover long-term care, such as nursing home stays?
 It also doesn’t cover dental care.
 What funds will be available for unexpected costs like these?

-Brennan’s talks with his parents began in earnest when they started building a farm for their golden years.
-For Laura’s family, there was a beach house to consider — should they keep it or sell it?
-These situations point to a need to talk about where your parents will live in retirement.
-Do they plan to age in place?
+You’ll want to talk to your parents about where they will live in retirement.
+Do they have a second (vacation) home?
+If so, should they keep it or sell it?
+Do they plan to age in place in their current home?
 If so, is there an outstanding mortgage on their home?
+Would they consider downsizing to a smaller home?
 Or, if they want or need to go to a long-term care facility, where would they like to live?
 What monthly budget do they have in mind for housing?

 Who Will Be Their Voice?

-No one likes to think about this, but in the event your parents can’t manage their health and financial affairs, who will serve as their power of attorney?
-Also, do they have an updated will?
+Have you discussed wills, trusts and advanced directives with your parents?
+Do they have an updated will?
 Who is the designated executor of their will?
+No one likes to think about this, but in the event that they can’t manage their health and financial affairs, who will serve as their power of attorney?

 Avert a Future Crisis